Saudi Arabia To Invest $50 Billion To Increase Oil Capacity

 “Aramco's shares rose over 4% in early trade to a high of 43.85 riyals, valuing it at 8.76 trillion riyals ($2.34 trillion).”

-Nasser said in another statement, “Although economic conditions have improved considerably, the outlook remains uncertain due to various macro-economic and geopolitical factors.”7 Trucking Stocks That Are About to Go On a Roll
+Nasser said in another statement, “Although economic conditions have improved considerably, the outlook remains uncertain due to various macro-economic and geopolitical factors.”7 Precious Metals Stocks That Will Offset the Effects of Inflation

 .